Mind's Mirror: Distilling Self-Evaluation Capability and Comprehensive Thinking from Large Language Models: Related Work

-\paragraph{Knowledge distillation from LLMs} Distillation effectively transfers knowledge from both comprehensive and heavily regularized large-scale models to smaller distilled ones~\citep{hinton2015distilling,tung2019similarity}.
-Utilizing multi-step mathematical reasoning as an experimental setting,~\citet{fu2023specializing} demonstrated that larger models (with \( \geq 175 \)B parameters) have robust modeling capabilities and can handle a wide range of tasks.
-In contrast, smaller models (with \( \leq 11 \)B parameters) can achieve significantly improved performance when tailored to specific tasks.~\citet{hsieh-etal-2023-distilling} integrated the CoT method with knowledge distillation techniques, progressively distilling foundational principles from LLMs to train smaller models.~\citet{li-etal-2023-symbolic} proposed a method termed symbolic chain-of-thought distillation (SCoTD).
-In this approach, samples of CoT reasoning are first obtained from LLMs.
-Subsequently, smaller language models are trained to predict these sampled rationales and their associated labels.~\citet{ho-etal-2023-large} employed zero-shot CoT prompts to generate rationales from considerably large teacher models and used them to fine-tune smaller student models, termed the Fine-tune-CoT method.
-However, these methods do not consider mitigating the impact of harmful content in CoTs generated by LLMs on smaller models, as well as distilling other capabilities beyond CoTs.
-In contrast, our methodology incorporates the self-evaluation capability of LLMs into distillation, which can be utilized to mitigate the effects of flawed CoTs in a completely unsupervised manner and without relying on external resources, and further allows smaller models to learn the more comprehensive capabilities of LLMs.
+\paragraph{Knowledge distillation from LLMs} Knowledge distillation enhances the performance of smaller models by transferring knowledge from larger models~\citep{hinton2015distilling}.
+This method has been widely adopted for the optimization and compression of models.
+Recent studies have been focusing on leveraging the CoT reasoning generated by LLMs to enhance the performance of SLMs~\citep{wang-etal-2023-scott,magister-etal-2023-teaching,shridhar-etal-2023-distilling,wang-etal-2023-democratizing,chen-etal-2023-mcc,Fu2023SpecializingSL,zhu2023pad,saha2023can}.
+For instance, \citet{hsieh-etal-2023-distilling} introduced a ``Distilling step-by-step'' method for extracting rationales from LLMs as additional supervision for training SLMs.
+Similarly, \citet{li-etal-2023-symbolic} proposed the Symbolic Chain-of-Thought Distillation (SCoTD) method, which trains SLMs to learn CoT reasoning.
+Additionally, \citet{ho-etal-2023-large} presented ``Fine-tune-CoT'', a method that generates reasoning samples from LLMs to fine-tune SLMs.
+However, these methods do not consider mitigating the impact of harmful content in CoTs generated by LLMs on SLMs, as well as distilling other capabilities beyond CoTs.
+In contrast, our methodology incorporates the self-evaluation capability of LLMs into distillation, which can be utilized to mitigate the effects of flawed CoTs in a completely unsupervised manner and without relying on external resources, and allows SLMs to learn the more comprehensive capabilities of LLMs.
+Furthermore, some related works utilize SLMs with up to several billion parameters and have not been able to validate their effectiveness on SLMs with as few as 220M parameters, so our approach exhibits lower resource requirements and broader applicability.